dsvalerian/procedural-planets/README.md

 ## Usage
 - Import, open, and run the project through Godot
-- Hit the spacebar to generate new planets
+- Hit the spacebar to generate a new set of planets